HashCalc Pro

 .hash sidecar files

-Saving writes a JSON sidecar next to (or in a folder of your choosing beside) the source.
+Saving writes a JSON sidecar next to the source or to a folder you choose.
 Each sidecar records:

 - The algorithm → hex digest map for every enabled hash in that run.